FEADME: Fast Elliptical Accretion Disk Modeling Engine: Discussion

 \subsection{Comparing Disk Structure in TDEs and AGN}

 Figure~\ref{fig:tde-agn-parameter-distributions} compares the global disk-parameter distributions of the TDE sample to those of the AGN disk emitters modeled in this work.
-Despite the distinct physical origins of steady-state AGN accretion disks and newly assembled TDE debris flows, we find that the majority of structural parameters inferred from the line profile fits occupy broadly overlapping regions of parameter space.
-Mann–Whitney~U tests indicate that for five of the seven parameters, the TDE distributions are statistically indistinguishable from the full AGN sample at $p>0.1$, indicating that the global disk morphology in TDEs is not strongly segregated from that of classical AGN double-peaked emitters.
+Despite the distinct physical origins of steady-state AGN accretion disks and newly assembled TDE debris flows, many of the fitted structural parameters occupy broadly overlapping regions of parameter space.
+Two-sample Kolmogorov--Smirnov tests indicate that the inner radius, outer radius, local broadening, and emissivity index distributions are not strongly separated between the full AGN and TDE samples ($p=0.44$, 0.28, 0.66, and 0.067, respectively).
+The cluster-resolved comparison in Figure~\ref{fig:violin-parameter-compare} shows that this overlap is parameter-dependent, with different AGN morphology bins resembling the TDEs along different axes of disk structure.
+The strongest global separations occur in eccentricity and in the width of the additional broad Gaussian component.